 Current estimates of the worldwide quantity of hydrocarbon gas hydrates range between 1015 m3 and 1018 m3.
 Even the most conservative estimates of the total quantity of gas in hydrates may surpass (by a factor of two) the energy content of the total fuel fossil reserves recoverable by conventional methods.
 The magnitude of this resource could make hydrate reservoirs a substantial future energy resource.
 Although the current energy economics cannot support gas production from hydrate accumulations, their potential demands evaluation.

-This effort will continue prior LBNL studies on the characterization and analysis of recoverable resources from gas hydrate deposits with a current focus primarily on further evaluation of the production potential of offshore Indian hydrate deposits, the planning of future production field tests in Alaska, and an analysis of post-production hazards.
+This effort will continue prior LBNL studies on the characterization and analysis of recoverable resources from gas hydrate deposits with a current focus primarily on the planning of future production field tests in Alaska, and an analysis of post-production hazards.

 The research will support the hydrate scientific community by making available the fastest and most advanced numerical simulation capabilities for the solution of the difficult problems of stability, characterization, and gas recovery from methane hydrate deposits.
 Additionally, it will allow researchers to recommend production strategies and well designs to enable gas production from a wide variety of hydrate-bearing geologic settings and methods to alleviate potential geomechanical problems related to gas production.